vectorgrp/XCPlite/tools/xcpclient/README.md

 XCP test client implementation in Rust

-Used for integration testing and csvfor uploading or generating A2L files.
+Used for integration testing and for uploading or generating A2L files.
-Partial XCP implementation hard-coded for xcp-lite and XCPlite.
+Partial XCP implementation with hard-coded protocol settings for XCPlite.

 This tool can:

 - Connect to XCP on Ethernet servers via TCP or UDP
 - Upload A2L files from XCP servers (GET_ID command)
-- Create complete A2L files from ELF debug information and the XCP server event and memory segment information
+- Create complete A2L files from ELF debug information and the XCP servers event and memory segment information
 - Create A2L templates from the XCP server event and memory segment information
 - Read and write calibration variables (CAL)
 - Configure and acquire measurement data (DAQ)